btjanaka/cpsm/CONTRIBUTING.md

    after you launch a PR from one of your fork's branches, all subsequent commits to that branch will be added to the open pull request automatically.
-1. Your code will be reviewed and commented on, and (hopefully) eventually merged!
+1. Once you mark the "Ready to go" box in your Pull Request message, your code will be reviewed and commented on, and (hopefully) eventually merged!

 ### Example Workflows